latchset/jose/doc/ronn/jose-jwk-exc.1.md

 template as input and the specified properties will appear in the output JWK unmodified.

+A key exchange requires two keys:

+1. The local key, which contains private key material.
+2. The remote key, which contains public key material.

 ## OPTIONS

 * `-i` _JSON_, `--input`=_JSON_ :